 - New Zealand activities in Antarctica (records of scientific work, logistic support, environmental concerns, Antarctic Treaty matters)

 The collection includes around 5000 books and journals, and also a substantial number of maps and videos.
 A special strength is the full-text on microfiche of the items listed in the Antarctic Bibliography, on loan from the National Science Foundation.

-- Books and Journals - held on Level 10 of the Central Library.
+- Books and Journals - held in Antarctic Room, Level 4 of the Central Library.
 Some journals are not yet classified and are shelved by title.

-- Maps - housed in map cabinets on Level 10 of the Central Library
+- Maps - housed in map cabinets in Antarctic Room, Level 4 of the Central Library

-- Microfiche and microfilms - ask at the Information Desk on Level 2 of the Central Library.
+- Microfiche and microfilms - held in Antarctic Room, Level 4 of the Central Library.
 Much of the fiche consists of the full-text of documents indexed by the Arctic & Antarctic Bibliography.

 - Antarctic rare book collection - searchable on the Library Catalogue.
 Contact Bronwyn Matthews, Liaision Librarian (Special Collections) for access.

-- Videos - ask at the Information Desk on Level 2 of the Central Library.
+- Videos - held in Antarctic Room, Level 4 of the Central Library.